FORUM 18 NEWS SERVICE, Oslo, Norway

 The draft does not ban the government from disturbing a religious community's "internal order", for example by a ban on two Protestant churches and the Jehovah's Witnesses Almaty Administrative Centre from any activities, including meeting for worship, for three months (see F18News 6 August 2017 http://forum18.org/

 Even more restrictions on sharing beliefs

-Article 3, Part 8 of the proposed amended Religion Law defines what the state sees as individuals' rights to freedom of religion or belief.
-An amendment maintains the 2011 Religion Law's already highly restricted right to conduct "missionary activity", under which all discussion of faith by people without state permission, or not using state-approved texts, or outside state-approved locations, is banned (see Forum 18's Kazakhstan religious freedom survey http://www.forum18.org/
+Article 3, Part 8 of the proposed amended Religion Law defines what the state claims is individuals' rights to freedom of religion or belief.
+An amendment maintains the 2011 Religion Law's already high restrictions on conducting "missionary activity", under which all discussion of faith by people without state permission, or not using state-approved texts, or outside state-approved locations, is banned (see Forum 18's Kazakhstan religious freedom survey http://www.forum18.org/

 Article 3, Part 11 of the proposed amended Religion Law already bans the activity of unregistered religious communities.
 An addition would also explicitly ban the sharing with other people of an unregistered religious community's beliefs.